m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 If you find Cucumber-like frameworks useful, then ScalaTest is a great one.
 But if you don't like that kind of framework, it's fine to keep using JUnit.

-## You don't need to learn, you don't need a book
+## You don't need to learn much to get started

 If you want to approach Scala as a new language then you can.
 But if you're not going to maintain an existing Scala codebase,